BLSQ/iaso/README.md

 You can now login on `http://localhost:8081`

-Alternatively to this step and the latter you can import data from DHIS2 see section below.
+Alternatively to this step and following steps you can import data from DHIS2 see section below.

 ### 8. Create a form